-The Unit develops customized applications including very large image tiling and stitching, cell tracking, shape recognition, 3D/4D-multicolor rendering and co-localization.
+The Unit supports a variety of image analysis methods and develops customized protocols for very large image tiling and stitching, cell tracking, shape recognition, 3D/4D-multicolor rendering and co-localization.

-More advanced applications are employed to study protein mobility, protein-protein interaction, membrane fluidity and in-vivo cellular dynamics.
-These applications are also available to external scientists.
+More advanced applications (FLIM, dSTORM, N&B) are employed to study protein mobility, protein-protein interaction, membrane fluidity and in-vivo cellular dynamics.

-The Unit is strongly committed to technological innovation and the development of new imaging applications.
+Our facility is strongly committed to technological innovation and development of new imaging approaches.
 Research projects range from in vitro studies (function of biomolecules) to tracking biological processes in living cells, model organisms and tissues.
 Our main areas of interest are membrane receptors involved in cell adhesion, migration mechanisms, receptor microdomain dynamics and protein-lipid interactions.